open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Exporter.Stackdriver/README.md

 [![NuGet](https://img.shields.io/nuget/v/OpenTelemetry.Exporter.Stackdriver.svg)](https://www.nuget.org/packages/OpenTelemetry.Exporter.Stackdriver)
 [![NuGet](https://img.shields.io/nuget/dt/OpenTelemetry.Exporter.Stackdriver.svg)](https://www.nuget.org/packages/OpenTelemetry.Exporter.Stackdriver)

 **NOTE: This exporter is not affiliated with or officially supported by Google.**

 This sample assumes your code authenticates to Stackdriver APIs using [service account][gcp-auth] with credentials stored in environment variable GOOGLE_APPLICATION_CREDENTIALS.
 When you run on [GAE][GAE], [GKE][GKE] or locally with gcloud sdk installed - this is typically the case.
 There is also a constructor for specifying path to the service account credential.
-See [sample][stackdriver-sample] for details.

 1. Add [Stackdriver Exporter
    package][OpenTelemetry-exporter-stackdriver-myget-url] reference.